rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 {% include _toc.html %}

-The first objective of this document is that you create a nicely formatted free personal blog with a search box.
+The objective of this document is that you create a nicely formatted free personal blog with a search box.

 This tutorial is written so "newbies" can follow step-by-step.

 PROTIP tags mark where suggestions for higher productivity and security that many advanced programmers may not know.

-If you want to <strong>add</strong> search capabilities (using ElasticSearch service) to an existing Jekyll theme, see an upcoming blog by Andrew Krug
+This is in preparation for you to <strong>add</strong> search capabilities (using ElasticSearch service) to an existing Jekyll theme.

+Search capabilities already come with the Jekyll theme described here.

 <a name="QueryTest"></a>